Danieleg82/vWAN-and-AVNM-For-Red-Blue/README.md

 ***Custom route tables*** (and all relevant custom routing concepts) in vWAN are a powerful instrument, and for sure something really valuable, but at the same time characterized by an elevated degree of complexity, especially when your environment expands.

-So I asked myself..."Is Azure offering any possible alternative way to reach a similar result, with a lower degree of complexity"?
+So I asked myself...*"Is Azure offering any possible alternative way to reach a similar result, with a lower degree of complexity"?*

 The final solution should still leverage vWAN (for its embedded transit capabilities) but should as well ideally remove the complexity of the custom route tables management.